Student Textbooks

 New Students

-New, first-term CC+ students who attend the Athens campus will receive textbook authorization forms at the required orientation sessions prior to the start of each semester.
-Student services staff will populate the authorization forms with each student’s name, PID, and school district information.
+New, first-term CC+ students who attend the Athens campus will be emailed their textbook authorization form to their Catmail before attending the required orientation sessions prior to the start of each semester to their Catmail.
+The authorization form will include the student’s name, PID, and school district information.

 Continuing Students